jessvan/Morgen/md/HP-HowTo.md

 PublishingLab collaborated with the Institute of Network Cultures to create a web platform for reading the latest Theory on Demand publication.
-The previous outputs for Theory on Demand has been print on demand and ePub formats, but the team saw an opportunity to improve the accessibility of the content and navigation design in html.
+The previous outputs for Theory on Demand has been print on demand and epub formats, but the team saw an opportunity to improve the accessibility of the content and navigation design in html.

 Their site layout included a Table of Contents and expandable tools panel.